albertosantini/angular-jumpstart-ES2015/README.md

 ## Notes

 - Stackblitz demo contains `main.ts` and not `main.js`, because we need to create the automatic bundling machinery.
-Indeed the code would be the same
+Indeed the code is the same.

-- Before Angular `5.x`, due to the presence of `reflect-metadata`, Angular provided a DSL to code in ES5 or ES2015 (see [tag 4.4.6](https://github.com/albertosantini/angular2-es5-jumpstart/tree/4.4.6))
+- Before Angular `5.x`, due to the presence of `reflect-metadata`, Angular provided a DSL to code in ES5 or ES2015 (see [tag 4.4.6](https://github.com/albertosantini/angular2-es5-jumpstart/tree/4.4.6)).

 ## Notes about Angular 5.x